Rosapenna Hotel and Golf Resort Sandy Hills: Course Review, Tee Times and Key Info

 RANKINGS

-It’s hard to believe the Sandy Hills Links is less than 20 years old, the Pat Ruddy design opened in just 2003.
+It’s hard to believe the Sandy Hills Links is just more than 20 years old, the Pat Ruddy design opened in just 2003.
 Carved through the dunes, this superb layout has quickly earned a reputation as one of the best golf courses in Ireland.

 From the outset, the challenge of this tricky course is evident – you must find the fairways.
 Dunes wait right from the tee on 1, with a fall-away to the left.
 Although it’s a short par-5 on paper, precision from the tee, on approach and, likely, on the third shot are key.

-The slopes and speed of the greens on the Sandy Hills Links are quite a feature and a deft short game and touch is essential if you’re to negotiate the testing green complexes.
+The slopes and speed of the greens on the Sandy Hills Links are quite a feature.
+I have found them both hight satisfying and highly frustrating at times.
+A deft short game and touch is essential if you’re to negotiate the testing green complexes.

 There are some very difficult shots to be faced on the Sandy Hills.
 On the par-3 7th, the tee shot is played downhill to a firm green with dramatic run offs right and long.
 On the par-5 8th, the approach is to a raised green where anything short will roll back some 40 yards.